bitsblocks/get-rich-quick-bible/README.md

 Let's quote the fineprint from the "Legal FAQ" from a "standard" token sale:

-> HERO - in whatever form – do NOT represent a claim on or against Byte Heroes, Inc..
+> HERO - in whatever form – do NOT represent a claim on or against Byte Heroes, Inc.
 > Byte Heroes, Inc. may decide NOT to exchange HEROs - in whatever form - at ANY time at their sole discretion.
 > [Thanks for the free money and holding the bag!]
 >